BolunThompson/notes-2/hack the wave.md

 			Use for a scavenger hunt, ctf, or arg?
 	Are buisneiss centers suitable as venues?
 		Contact whom?
 Owner or symphatehetic buisneiss?
+	Should we offer transportation to improve accessilbility?
+		How else to improve accesibility?
+		From Carlsbad, downtown, irvine, Chula vista?
+			Depending on where it is and interest
 People:
 	Who has offered to help out
 		: Ask slack about how to handle multiple volunteers and training